210119-java-enterprise/aftermath_p1/README.md

 # Aftermath ORM
 This is a custom ORM created by Jonathan "Jay" Norman.
 It uses a wrapper around JDBC for the purpose of simplifying CRUD operations between a Java application and a SQL database (e.g. Postgres, Maria, MySQL, Oracle).
 This ORM takes influences from ORMs across languages, such as Hiberate (Java) and Mongoose (Node.js).
+It currently has the ability to execute basic CRUD operations including a WHERE clause that uses the AND, OR, and NOT operators.
 ## Origin of the name
 We assure you that our ORM has no connection to Dr. Dre and Aftermath Entertainment!
 Aftermath is a pun on the SQL acronym; SQL is typically pronounced "sequel", and a synonym of "sequel" is "aftermath".
 ## Setup